Social Media and Shopping Cart Icons

 Tight Hips: The Root of All Your Problems

-- Foot pain?
-Guess what?
-Still your hips.
+• Foot pain?
+Yep — still your hips.

 Why Are Women So Prone to Tight Hips?